openshift/operator-custom-metrics/README.md

     1. Create a service resource.
     2. Create an external [route](https://docs.openshift.com/container-platform/3.9/architecture/networking/routes.html) so that the metrics can be accessed.

+The generated service is created with a label selector which targets pods with the labels `name: serviceName` where `serviceName` is the name of the service passed to the configuration builder during initialization.

 The following are the parameters of the metrics configuration (`metricsConfig`) for the custom metrics:

 - Metrics Path: